maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 ## Final Model

-To improve upon the baseline, I engineered **two new quantitative features** based on domain knowledge from League of Legends:
+To improve upon the baseline, I engineered two new quantitative features based on domain knowledge from League of Legends:

 1. **`gold_per_min`**: Calculated as `golddiffat15 / gamelength`, this feature reflects how quickly a team accumulates a gold lead, regardless of game duration.
-This gives insight into tempo and efficiency.
+This gives insight into tempo and their efficiency.

-2. **`kda15`**: A smoothed kill-death ratio, defined as `(killsat15 + 1) / (deathsat15 + 1)`, which captures combat efficiency while avoiding division-by-zero errors.
-A higher `kda15` often corresponds to strong early-game dominance.
+2. **`kda15`**: A kill-death ratio, defined as `(killsat15 + 1) / (deathsat15 + 1)`, which captures combat efficiency while avoiding division-by-zero errors.
+A higher `kda15` often corresponds to a stronger early game dominance.

-These features were chosen not based on post-hoc performance, but because they reflect **meaningful, game-driven dynamics**: faster gold accumulation and better combat stats are both key indicators of a game being a "stomp."
+These features were chosen because they reflect capture meaningful elements of the game.
+Faster gold accumulation and better combat stats are both key indicators of a game being a "stomp."

 For the final model, I used a **Random Forest Classifier**, which is well-suited to capturing non-linear interactions between variables.
 I used a pipeline that applied: